kondoumh/sbe/README.md

 ## How to install
-Download installer for each platform from Releases and execute.
+Download installer for each platform from [Releases](https://github.com/kondoumh/sbe/releases) and execute.

-- macOS: sbe-version-mac.zip
+- macOS: sbe-version.dmg
 - Windows: sbe.Setup.version.exe

 ## How to run with Electron